sugap91/vanity-number-generator/README.md

 1. AWS account with an Amazon Connect instance provisioned in it.
 2. Create a S3 bucket in the same region as the connect instance and the Lambda function.
-3. Clone the git repository and upload the contacts.zip file to the created S3 bucket.
+3. Clone the git repository and upload the /lambda-function/contacts.zip file to the created S3 bucket.

 ### Provisioning Cloud Resources

 1. Navigate to the AWS CloudFormation section in the same region and create a new stack.
-2. Use the cf_template.yaml within the repository to create the stack.
+2. Use the /infrastructure/cf_template.yaml within the repository to create the stack.
 3. Bucket name (where the contacts.zip file has been uploaded) has to be provided as the input.
 4. The stack will provision the Lambda function, DynamoDB table and the required IAM role and policy.